-Sales for the year ended December 31, 2016, increased \$626 million to \$8.59 billion from \$7.97 billion for the same period one year prior, representing an increase of 8%.
-Comparable store sales for stores open at least one year increased 4.8% and 7.5% for the years ended December 31, 2016 and 2015, respectively.
+Sales for the year ended December 31, 2017, increased \$385 million, or 4%, to \$8.98 billion from \$8.59 billion for the same period in 2016.
+Comparable store sales for stores open at least one year increased 1.4% and 4.8% for the years ended December 31, 2017 and 2016, respectively.
 Comparable store sales are calculated based on the change in sales of stores open at least one year and exclude sales of specialty machinery, sales to independent parts stores, sales to Team Members and sales from Leap Day during the year ended December 31, 2016.
+Online sales, resulting from ship-to-home orders and pickup in-store orders, for stores open at least one year, are included in the comparable store sales calculation.

-The following table presents the components of the increase in sales for the year ended December 31, 2016 (in millions):
+The following table presents the components of the increase in sales for the year ended December 31, 2017 (in millions):

-Increase in Sales for the Year Ended December 31, 2016, Compared to the Same Period in 2015
+Decemb s for the Year Ended er 31, 2017, Same Period in 2016

 Store sales:

-Comparable store sales \$ 375
+Comparable store sales, including sales from the 48 acquired Bond stores \$ 182

 Non-comparable store sales:

-Sales for stores opened throughout 2015, excluding stores open at least one year that are included in comparable store sales 115
+Sales for stores opened throughout 2016, excluding stores open at least one year that are included in comparable store sales 126

-Sales for stores opened throughout 2016 and sales from acquired Bond stores 106
+Sales for stores opened throughout 2017 108

-Sales from Leap Day 24
+Sales from Leap Day in 2016 (25)

-Sales in 2015 for stores that have closed (4)
+Decline in sales for stores that have closed (5)

 Non-store sales:

-Includes sales of machinery and sales to independent parts stores and Team Members 10
+Includes sales of machinery and sales to independent parts stores and Team Members (1)

-Total increase in sales \$ 626
+Total increase in sales \$ 385

-We believe the increased sales achieved by our stores were the result of store growth, sales from one additional day due to Leap Day for the year ended December 31, 2016, sales from the acquired 48 Bond stores, the high levels of customer service provided by our well-trained and technically proficient Team Members, superior inventory availability, including same day and over-night access to inventory in our regional distribution centers, enhanced services and programs offered in our stores, a broader selection of product offerings in most stores with a dynamic catalog system to identify and source parts, a targeted promotional and advertising effort through a variety of media and localized promotional events, continued improvement in the merchandising and store layouts of our stores, compensation programs for all store Team Members that provide incentives for performance and our continued focus on serving both DIY and professional service provider customers.
+We believe the increased sales achieved by our stores were the result of store growth, sales from the 48 acquired Bond Auto Parts ("Bond") stores, the high levels of customer service provided by our well-trained and technically proficient Team Members, superior inventory availability, including same day and over-night access to inventory in our regional distribution centers, enhanced services and programs offered in our stores, a broader selection of product offerings in most stores with a dynamic catalog system to identify and source parts, a targeted promotional and advertising effort through a variety of media and localized promotional events, continued improvement in the merchandising and store layouts of our stores, compensation programs for all store Team Members that provide incentives for performance and our continued focus on serving both DIY and professional service provider customers.